 Participator ratio

-To qualify for an EOT sale and associated tax perks, your business must comply with the participator ratio.
+To gain the EOT tax perks, your business must comply with the participator ratio.
 Roughly speaking, you need at least five employees for every two shareholders.
 The correct participator ratio must be in place for at least 12 months before the date of the sale to the EOT.
 Add your information below and we’ll work out your ratio.
 You can find out more about this on our help page.

 How many employees and shareholders do you have?